OMC Teacher Training is offered in three formats; Modular, 11-Month Cohort & Master's degree

 - Working with Groups in Mindfulness-based Interventions

-The application form for the monthly and block teacher training can be downloaded here.
+The application form for teacher training can be downloaded here.
 Please do not send this form to the OMC team.
 This form needs to be downloaded, completed and then submitted as an attachment to a teacher training course application, course dates and application forms can be found here.